Aswinkhumar/SpringBoot-SpringSecurity-JwtToken-Authentication/README.md

   - Implement token refresh mechanism.
   - Introduce role-based access control (RBAC).
   - Secure the API with HTTPS for sensitive data.

+Please reachout to me if you have any suggestions or corrections, Happy Learning :)